 Morris traversal — space

 The classic recursive and iterative versions both use space.
 Morris traversal does in-order in space by temporarily threading the tree: each leftmost-of-right-subtree node points back to its in-order predecessor.
 After the predecessor is visited, the thread is removed and the algorithm moves right.
-Constant space, time, but mutates the tree during traversal — be careful in concurrent contexts.
+Constant space, time, but it mutates the tree mid-traversal, so watch out in concurrent contexts.

 Use cases